|Two Pitfalls||4. Correlation vs Causation|

 1. A cut in wages will reduce the number of people who are willing to work.

-2. High interest rates prohibit many young people from buying their first home.
+2. High interest rates discourages many young people to buy their first home.

 3. The government should reduce the number of minority members in the military and increase the number of whites.